fernandosouza/theme-work-space/README.md

 - run `styleguide initialize` to create devbridge-styleguide configuration files.
 - run `gulp` to start.

+### Known Issues
+If you have problemas to run `styleguide initialize` take a look at this link https://github.com/devbridge/Styleguide/issues/153

 ### Tools
 - SASS;
 - Browsersync;